Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What is a car insurance deductible?

-The car insurance deductible is the amount you will be required to pay when you make a claim on your policy.
+The car insurance deductible is the amount you’re required to pay when you make a claim on your policy.
 In other words, it’s the amount you agree to contribute toward the cost of a claim, with the insurer covering the remaining amount.

 For example, if your policy has a $500 deductible and you make a claim for $3,000 worth of damage to your vehicle, you’ll cover the first $500 of the repair costs and the insurer will foot the bill for the remaining $2,500.